- Firm's Entry into Foreign Markets: A Network Centrality Analysis (Job market paper, R&R, Journal of Economic Behavior & Organization)

-Abstract: This paper examines how an exporting firm's existing network of trade partners affects its chance of entering foreign markets.
-To quantify the importance of existing trade partners, it introduces various centrality measures from network analysis that capture the connectivity of each country in the world trade network.
-High centrality countries are expected to be of ``high quality'' as they are better connected and thus more important and influential in international trade.
-By applying the dynamic Probit model to Colombian firm-level export data between 2007 and 2013, I show that not only the quantity but also the quality of existing trade partners matters for a firm to enter foreign markets.
-In particular, exporting to one more country with average centrality today increases the probability of entering a new market in the next period by 0.03%, while an instantaneous increase in the average (eigenvector) centrality of a firm's existing trade partners increases this probability by 0.78%.
-Importantly, the trade-promoting effects of existing trade partners increase with the number of such partners, meaning that firms with a large network of trade partners benefit the most from an increase in the quality of their networks.
+Abstract: This paper examines how an exporting firm's trade partners impact the firm's chances of entering foreign markets.
+I study both the quantity and quality of trade partners.
+To quantify quality of a trade partner (country), I use various centrality measures from network analysis to capture the connectivity and importance of each country in the world trade network.
+High centrality countries are expected to be of "high quality", as they are better connected and thus more important and influential in international trade.
+Applying the dynamic Probit model to Colombian firm-level export data between 2007 and 2013, I find that firms that export to high centrality countries are significantly more likely to enter foreign markets in the future.
+Additionally, firms with large networks of trade partners see the most benefit from an increase in network quality.